tejaswigowda/strata-editor/docs/packages/3dom/SPEC.md

 ## 5. Op set

 Ops are the closed set of undoable mutations.
-Chain methods and op-JSON both route here; every op resolves its selector, builds Host commands, and executes them as one undoable step (a `multi` when more than one command results).
+Chain methods and op-JSON both route here.
+Every op resolves its selector, builds Host commands, and executes them as one undoable step.
+When more than one command results, it becomes a `multi`.

 | Op            | Chain method                    | Guard / clamp                                   |
 | ------------- | ------------------------------- | ----------------------------------------------- |